When To Trim Viburnum Bushes? Discover 10 Ideal Periods

 5. Mid-Summer Growth Control Phase – Viburnum Hedge Size Management Period

-Beginners managing fast-growing hedges often perform trimming during mid-summer.
+Trimming during mid-summer helps manage fast-growing hedges.
 Viburnum shrubs grow rapidly during warm weather and may become too tall.
 Cutting back excess growth keeps hedges compact.

 This stage helps maintain uniform height and tidy garden borders.
 Removing vigorous shoots prevents overcrowding.
 The shrub continues producing foliage throughout the season.